Tree plantation kicks off in Charsadda

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHARSADDA: The Irrigation and Forest departments jointly launched mass tree planation at the Lift Irrigation Scheme in Charsadda on Tuesday.
+CHARSADDA: The Irrigation and Forest departments jointly launched mass tree plantation at the Lift Irrigation Scheme in Charsadda on Tuesday.

 The mass tree plantation was launched at ceremony, which attended by provincial Law Minister Fazal Shakoor Khan, Minister for Mine and Minerals Arif Ahmadzai, former minister Sultan Muhammad Khan, Commissioner Peshawar Riaz Mehsud and officials of district administration.